global-asp/asp-source/en/0164_hare-and-elephant.md

 started to cry.

 ##
-Hare said to Elephant, “Stop
+Hare said to Elephant, "Stop
-crying otherwise the shoes will be ugly.”
+crying otherwise the shoes will be ugly."
 Elephant quietened down a
 little but the pain increased.
 While tears rolled down
-Elephant's face, Hare secretly laughed and said, “Stop crying if you want the shoes.”
+Elephant's face, Hare secretly laughed and said, "Stop crying if you want the shoes."

 ##
 When the pain was too much to